LeventBINGOL/Python-for-Data-Analysis/README.md

 Python for Data Analysis

-This covers a smaal project of web scraping and visualization in the end
+This covers a Fake Cover Game project in the final